 What is the Handy Model of Organisational Culture?

-Based on two dimensions, Handy & Harrison followed various organisations and examined how power was distributed and the specific levels of cooperation.
+Based on two dimensions, Charles Handy and Roger Harrison followed various organisations and examined how power was distributed and the specific levels of cooperation.
 In a grid view, the power distribution from low to high is placed on the y-axis, and the level of cooperation from low to high is placed on the x-axis.
 The various combinations then result in four different organisational cultures.

 Power distribution is all about the extent to which the top of an organisation (management or owner) is open to working with either a bottom-up or top-down approach.
 In case of a bottom-up approach, the power distribution is very high; employees are expected to take their own responsibility, determine their tasks and make independent decisions.
 In case of a complete top-down approach, there is hardly any power distribution; management or the owner is completely in control and is the only person making decisions.